jeremiasfv22/USA-Hits-Spotify-Data-Project/README.md

 - 3) To model the data (with K-Means clustering)

 It also includes 4 Python script documents for the following purposes:
-- (Script/ US Streaming Hits Data Collection.py) To collect data (the same as Notebook 1a but in script form)
+- (Script: US Streaming Hits Data Collection.py) To collect data (the same as Notebook 1a but in script form)
-- (Script/ Spreadsheet Update.py) To update data (the same as Notebook 1b but in script form)
+- (Script: Spreadsheet Update.py) To update data (the same as Notebook 1b but in script form)
 - (Playlist Creator.py) To create a playlist of all songs that ever touched the top 50 on streaming in the USA! (something fun to look at!)
 - (functions.py) To store functions (to be called whenever the previously mentioned scripts are run)